buenos-nachos/time-sync/README.md

 // Once a subscriber leaves, TimeSync automatically re-calculates the fastest
 // interval.
 Let's say that this happens 45 seconds after the last update.
-// Subscriber 1 will be updated in 4 minutes and 15 seconds; the timer does not
+// Subscriber 1 will be updated in 4 minutes and 15 seconds, rather than in
-// start over from scratch as long as there is an active subscriber. unsubscribe2();
+// five minutes.
+The timer does not start over from scratch as long as there is
+// an active subscriber.
+unsubscribe2();

 function displayYear(date: Date): void {